Tidelaw/token-display/READme.md

 - Occasional issues with API calls, error code 400 unsure why
 - Queries for wallets with a large number of tokens will fail as Vercel has a timeout on API calls over 10 seconds, therefore a cap of 100 tokens is put in place to bypass this.
-- DIV array not clearing when new wallet is input
-- Scam NFTs are causing Chrome to view site as dangerous as there is a link to the scam's website